joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 ## The GROUP BY Operator In SQL

-The next major command to learn in SQL is `GROUP BY`, which lets us aggregate rows in a table.
+The next important concept in SQL is aggregating rows.
+This is done with the `GROUP BY` command.

 Supposed for example that we wanted to list the number of ingredients in each recipe.
-We could do this by grouping the rows in the `recipe_ingredients` table by the recipe ID and count the number or grouped rows.
+We could do this by grouping the rows in the `recipe_ingredients` table by the recipe ID and counting the number or grouped rows:

 ```sql
   SELECT recipe_id,